 All this before a machine has been moved even an inch from its original position.
 And when it comes to the move, there are more challenges that could arise…

-A manufacturing facility will often change and evolve over the years: a single building may end up with extra space tacked on to accommodate the business’ growth.
+A manufacturing facility will often change and evolve over the years: A single building may end up with extra space tacked on to accommodate the business’s growth.
 And that’s all very well - until the time comes to relocate.

 “Sometimes you’ll look at a machine and think, alright, how are we going to get this out of the building?” says Brian.
 “It may be that the door where it originally came in is now a new building.”

 What seemed like a simple process at first becomes far more difficult when a machine is too large to get through the doors.
 “I’ve been to a few where we’ve had to crane it through the roof”, adds Brian.
 “There have also been times when we’ve had to decommission a machine into a smaller state than intended - breaking it down into much smaller bits, which really adds to the complication.”

 Removing parts from machines that weren’t designed to be removed, purely to fit it through a doorway or out of a facility, is not ideal.
 And at IES, we’ve experienced a fair few jobs like this over the years: Jobs which highlight the importance of accurate planning.